 API technology is the cornerstone for building advanced data management capabilities.
 It facilitates rapid and automated transfer of standardised and enriched data, whilst enforcing high standards of security throughout the process and removing risks associated with manual processes.

-Without it, firms across the asset and wealth management spectrum often struggle to achieve timely and accurate portfolio management and downstream reporting.
+Without it, firms across the asset and wealth management spectrum often struggle to achieve timely and accurate portfolio analysis and downstream reporting.
 And with allocator and regulator requests for greater transparency and granular reporting only increasing, manual data management is quickly becoming obsolete.

 1) Save time and resource